CUSTOMER ANALYTICS2025-11-12

 Improves product road maps

-This is vital for companies that do not know where they want to go but need to plan a successful path.
+This is vital for companies that are unsure of their direction but need to plan a successful course of action.

-By looking at the customer journey from beginning to end, companies can see which product roadmap best fits and what the journey looks like.
+By examining the customer journey from start to finish, companies can determine which product roadmap best suits their needs and what the journey entails.

 Demonstrates value